What to Expect From Valentine's Day Sales in 2022

 A huge number of Valentine's sales require coupon codes.
 While some may be obviously advertised, you'll probably have to search around for others.
 To keep from overpaying, apply any relevant coupon codes before you hit "buy" when you're shopping online.
-Minimum orders are another common shopping trap: last year, we saw a number of retailers offering discounts on purchases of $100 or more; these restrictions could lead to you overspending all in the guise of "saving money" or earning "free" shipping.
+Minimum orders are another common shopping trap.
+Historically, we've seen a number of retailers offering discounts on purchases of $100 or more; these thresholds could lead to you overspending all in the guise of "saving money" or earning "free" shipping.

 Shipping fees are another cost to consider.
 You can't depend on free shipping to be a common Valentine's Day offer.
 If you wait until the last minute and need expedited shipping, your costs will really add up.
 Be aware of your shipping options, and opt for local retailers or in-store pickup to save money when you can.

 Flower retailers also tend to tack on extra fees for delivery in February, and sometimes there will be additional holiday delivery fees.
 These fees may not be obvious until you reach the checkout page, so pay attention to your total before you order.
 If fees put you over your budget, think about alternative gift options.